FREQUENTLY ASKED QUESTIONS

 When do you see Blockade Runner being 'finished'?

-We're very big fans of CCP's EVE: Online1 and its continually evolving universe (over 10 years and going strong!), and would like to follow in their footsteps with major improvements to Blockade Runner every six months or so, for years to come.
+We're very big fans of CCP's EVE: Online1 with its continually evolving universe (over 10 years and going strong!), and would like Blockade Runner to follow in EVE's footsteps with major improvements and expansions to Blockade Runner for years to come.

 How long has Blockade Runner been in development?